nasuni-labs/nasuni-dashboards/README.md

 1. On your computer, log in to the NMC and navigate to **Filers > SNMP Settings**.

-2. Click the **NASUNI-FILER-MIB** link to open the file using a text editor such as Notepad.
+2. Click the **NASUNI-FILER-MIB** link to open the file using your web browser or a text editor such as Notepad.

 3. Select all and copy text.